 Applications of Data Analysis

 Data analysis is a versatile and indispensable tool that finds applications across various industries and domains.
 Its ability to extract actionable insights from data has made it a fundamental component of decision-making and problem-solving.
-Let's explore some of the key applications of data analysis:
+Let's explore some of the critical applications of data analysis:

 1. Business and Marketing